 And please note: as I offer this perspective, I’m not trying to take all the magic, beauty, and wonder out of love.
 I’m really not.
 It can, truly, be helium, wingedness, and poetry for the heart and soul.
-But, for real, let’s talk about the actual nitty gritty of it: how the mechanics of love so often works in our culture, from a psychic standpoint.
+But, for real, let’s talk about the actual nitty gritty of it: how the mechanics of love so often work in our culture, from a psychic standpoint.

 - “Love” can often, actually, simply be a case of energetic cording.
 This is when you are literally energetically corded with and/or connected with your love interest, energetically speaking.
 It’s when you’re pushing and pulling on each other’s energy.
 Either they’ve corded into you and are draining your energy, or you’re cording into them and draining their energy, or both.
 Sexy, huh? …Not quite the stuff of Shakespearean sonnets, if you ask me.

 - “Love” can also, actually, just be a situation where there’s foreign energy in your space.
 This is when maybe it’s actually someone else’s truth/want/wish/desire that you step into love in the first place.
 And what can often happen is that you’re unaware that you’re acting from a place that’s actually not based on YOUR own truth.
 It can be tricky biz!